How to Apply

 The following summarizes the processes that are used to select candidates to participate in our program:

-- Submit Online Short Application, which is then reviewed by D4D’s Applications Examiner, who will provide access to various follow up documents, if the basic Criteria is met.
+- Submit Online Short Application, which is then reviewed by D4D’s Applications Examiner, who will determine if the basic Criteria is met.

 - A Long Application, with additional required paperwork will need to be completed, signed and returned.

-- The Client Candidate will be invited for a personal interview, at the D4D Nylabone Training Center, with two or more members of the D4D Application Review Committee.
+- The applicant will be invited for a personal interview and day long training workshop, at the D4D Nylabone Training Center, with the D4D Application Review Committee.

 - A Home Inspection Visit will be scheduled to assess the suitability of the prospective home environment for the dog.